joonv2/VisualSiteDiary/README.md

 # VisualSiteDiary
 An image captioning model built upon a pretrained ViT model (mPLUG) that provides human-readable captions to decipher daily progress and work activities from construction photologs
 ## Introduction
 We present VisualSiteDiary that provides human-readable captions to decipher daily progress and work activities from construction photologs.
 To achieve high-quality descriptions from these photologs, our method: 1) incorporates pseudo region features, 2) utilizes high-level knowledge for pretraining the model, and 3) fine-tunes the model to consider different styles of captions accommodating different construction use-cases such as daily construction reporting.
 To validate the model and enable future research, we present VSD, a new comprehensive image captioning dataset that demonstrates various construction scenarios such as site work and super/sub-structure activities.
-Experiments show that \MethodName provides superior-quality captions compared to the state-of-the-art image captioning models on the VSD dataset.
+Experiments show that VisualSiteDiary provides superior-quality captions compared to the state-of-the-art image captioning models on the VSD dataset.
 The dataset itself also offers more realistic yet challenging cases that need to be considered for real application on a project.
 We discuss how our method can be used for 1) daily construct reporting, and 2) image retrieval from existing photologs.
-Examples are also shared on how \MethodName enables variable style-caption generation from challenging construction images.
+Examples are also shared on how VisualSiteDiary enables variable style-caption generation from challenging construction images.

 <img src="VSD_framework.png" width="600">